Sony’s Organizational Structure & Its Characteristics (An Analysis)

 Sony’s Organizational Structure Type & Features

 Sony has a balanced matrix organizational structure.
-Even though geographic divisions are present, the corporate structure is primarily based on business function and product/business type.
+Even though geographic divisions are present, this corporate structure is primarily based on business function and product/business type.
 Some executives head multiple divisions or groups.
 The following are the characteristics of Sony’s organizational structure:

 1. Function-based groups